falcosecurity/driverkit/docs/driverkit_kubernetes.md

-      --cluster string                 the name of the kubeconfig cluster to use -c, --config string                  config file path (default $HOME/.driverkit.yaml if exists) --context string                 the name of the kubeconfig context to use --driverversion string           driver version as a git commit hash or as a git tag (default "master") --dryrun                         do not actually perform the action --gccversion string              enforce a specific gcc version for the build
+      --cluster string                 the name of the kubeconfig cluster to use -c, --config string                  config file path (default $HOME/.driverkit.yaml if exists) --context string                 the name of the kubeconfig context to use --disable-compression            if true, opt-out of response compression for all requests to the server --driverversion string           driver version as a git commit hash or as a git tag (default "master") --dryrun                         do not actually perform the action --gccversion string              enforce a specific gcc version for the build